 “So we thought, rather than us coming in as outsiders imposing our own view on these issues, why don’t we empower people to tell their own stories?” says Klein.
 “Why don’t we embrace that complexity and nuance?”

-The project was renamed Strangers at Home, and the first person Klein tapped was the series’ project manager Shayna Plaut, a PhD student in UBC’s interdisciplinary program who was teaching a class on human rights at the School of Journalism.
+The project was renamed Strangers at Home, and the first person Klein tapped was the series’ project manager Shayna Plaut, then a PhD student at UBC who was teaching a class on human rights at the School of Journalism.
 With Plaut taking the academic lead, and Klein providing the journalistic support, they assembled a team that ranged from journalism students to a Pulitzer-winning producer, ultimately working with two dozen researchers, reporters, producers, technical professionals, and storytellers to help locals deliver their niche perspectives.

 But to what end?
 What is the point of telling stories from a local perspective for an audience on the other side of the world?

 Because we are more interconnected than we think.
 Many North Americans have attributed the rise of the right in Europe to an extension of the emboldened American white nationalists after Trump’s inauguration in 2017.
 But the Strangers at Home project began in 2013, and was completed in 2016, when the political climate in the United States was much different than it is today, and anti-immigrant ideologies such as the Tea Party movement seemed like they might be more of a fashion statement than an established base.
 These small stories from the corners of Europe revealed the roots of what soon became a global trend in nativism.
 Traditional foreign reporting wouldn’t have told them until the issues were on our doorstep.